CasterlyRoc/ogre/README.md

 The config file is used as a command line argument.
 Our code is called using the ruby call: ruby Node.rb project.config

+When running our code make sure the keys.txt file is completely empty every time you run it

 Our code can also be run using the shell script file: test.sh

+Once the message "YOU CAN NOW EXECUTE COMMANDS" appears you can enter commands into each terminal

 The weights file must be structured: source,dest,weight ex.
 10.0.0.20,10.0.0.21,4 The nodes-to-adresses should be structed: hostname address (where the whitespace is a tab) ex. n1 10.0.0.20